MervynChew/Grab-Voice-AI-Chat/README.md

 ## ✨ Overall Flow

-1. Driver records voice using the system.
+1. The driver initiates a voice recording by tapping a button on the interface.
 2. System preprocesses audio (noise reduction).
 3. Audio file sent to FastAPI backend.
 4. Backend transcribes audio using OpenAI Whisper (Python library).